sys-bio/tellurium/docs/antimony.rst

 A 'reaction arc' is a line going from a reaction centroid (usually a square) to a species that participates in that reaction.
 Lines between a reaction and a reactant have no arrowheads; a line from a reaction to a product have an arrowhead at the product side.

 Each arc is defined by three points:  the start, the end, and two 'base points' or 'control points' that define how the line arcs between the start and the end.
-Because one end is usually 'the reaction centroid', that end doesn't need to be defined, so Antimony lets you define a reaction arc with the position of the reaction, plus three points:  'species_pos', 'b1' and 'b2':
+Because one end is usually 'the reaction centroid', that end doesn't need to be defined, so Antimony lets you define a reaction arc with the position of the reaction, plus three points:  'species_end', 'b1' and 'b2':

 ::

    J0.position = {80.54, 153.07}
-   J0.S1.species_pos = {50.89, 74.02}
+   J0.S1.species_end = {50.89, 74.02}
    J0.S1.b1 = {71.04, 129.94}
    J0.S1.b2 = {47.91, 124.31}

-The arc is specified by the reaction and the species it goes to, hence 'J0.S1'.  'species_pos' in this case means 'the position of the species end of the line'.
+The arc is specified by the reaction and the species it goes to, hence 'J0.S1'.  'species_end' in this case means 'the position of the species end of the line'.

-If the reaction side of the line does not end at the reaction itself (for example, when a species suppresses or activates a reaction), the reaction end point is defined with the keyword 'rxn_pos':
+If the reaction side of the line does not end at the reaction itself (for example, when a species suppresses or activates a reaction), the reaction end point is defined with the keyword 'rxn_end':

 ::

-   J0.S3.species_pos = {61.17, 259.07}
+   J0.S3.species_end = {61.17, 259.07}
-   J0.S3.rxn_pos = {72.09, 165.65}
+   J0.S3.rxn_end = {72.09, 165.65}
    J0.S3.b1 = {62.93, 215.94}
    J0.S3.b2 = {71.6, 170.62}